 Alabi attributes his passion for his current research to the support of his supervisor, Professor Trefford Simpson, who has been studying human ocular surface sensory processing for over twenty years now.
 Sponsored largely through funding from the Natural Sciences and Engineering Research Council of Canada (NSERC), Simpson and his team of researchers are studying the sensory spectrum of the surface of the eye.

-Alabi and Simpson will be in Ottawa on February 12th to discuss their research with Members of Parliament, Senators, and representatives from NSERC/SSHRC.
-I’m hoping they send me photos of the occasion to post here, and if you happen to snap a selfie with a CFI billboard of Alabi, please tag us! @UwOptometry @InnovationCA #IAmInnovation
+Alabi and Simpson will travel to Ottawa this month to discuss their findings with Members of Parliament, Senators, and representatives from NSERC/SSHRC.
+I’m hoping they send me photos of the occasion to post here, and if you can't resist a selfie with a CFI billboard of Alabi, please tag us! @UwOptometry @InnovationCA #IAmInnovation